Word problem (mathematics education): History and culture

 The modern notation that enables mathematical ideas to be expressed symbolically was developed in Europe from the sixteenth century onwards.
 Prior to this, all mathematical problems and solutions were written out in words; the more complicated the problem, the more laborious and convoluted the verbal explanation.

 Examples of word problems can be found dating back to Babylonian times.
 Apart from a few procedure texts for finding things like square roots, most Old Babylonian problems are couched in a language of measurement of everyday objects and activities.
 Students had to find lengths of canals dug, weights of stones, lengths of broken reeds, areas of fields, numbers of bricks used in a construction, and so on.

 Ancient Egyptian mathematics also has examples of word problems.
 The Rhind Mathematical Papyrus includes a problem that can be translated as:There are seven houses; in each house there are seven cats; each cat kills seven mice; each mouse has eaten seven grains of barley; each grain would have produced seven hekat.
 What is the sum of all the enumerated things?In more modern times the sometimes confusing and arbitrary nature of word problems has been the subject of satire.
 Gustave Flaubert wrote this nonsensical problem, now known as the Age of the captain:Since you are now studying geometry and trigonometry, I will give you a problem.
 A ship sails the ocean.
-It left Boston with a cargo of wool.
+It left Boston with a cargo of cotton.
 It grosses 200 tons.
 It is bound for Le Havre.
 The mainmast is broken, the cabin boy is on deck, there are 12 passengers aboard, the wind is blowing East-North-East, the clock points to a quarter past three in the afternoon.
 It is the month of May.
 How old is the captain?
 Word problems have also been satirised in The Simpsons, when a lengthy word problem ("An express train traveling 60 miles per hour leaves Santa Fe bound for Phoenix, 520 miles away.
 At the same time, a local train traveling 30 miles an hour carrying 40 passengers leaves Phoenix bound for Santa Fe...") trails off with a schoolboy character instead imagining that he is on the train.

 Both the original British and American versions of the game show Winning Lines involve word problems.
 However, the problems are worded so as to not give away obvious numerical information and thus, allow the contestants to figure out the numerical parts of the questions to come up with the answers.